jorge-uk/nestjs-prisma-tutorial/README.md

 ## Next steps

 - Read more about [Interceptors in NestJS](https://docs.nestjs.com/interceptors).
-- Read more about **Software Design Patterns** in [The Catalog of Patterns of Enterprise Application Architecture](https://martinfowler.com/eaaCatalog/) website by Martin Fowler.
+- Read more about **Software Design Patterns** on [The Catalog of Patterns of Enterprise Application Architecture](https://martinfowler.com/eaaCatalog/) website by Martin Fowler.